Makita Cordless Straight Finish Nailer

 We’ve been using the Makita 18V LXT Finish Nailer for a while now.
 We have primarily used 2” nails on primed 3 1/4” pine and poplar base and casing as well 1×6 rough sawn western red cedar.

 I was really hoping this new Makita would be something that would easily beat the other guns on the market.
 I would choose this over the Milwaukee Fuel and Senco Fusion nailers.
 If it proves durable I may even prefer it over the DeWalt.
 Time will tell.
-My top choice is Paslode.
+My top choice by far is Paslode.
 They are not cordless only.
 They run on fuel cells and a small battery.
 The cost can add up if you shoot a lot of nails but the nailers are the closest to pneumatic of any cordless nailers.
 I was hoping the Makita would be close as well.
-Truthfully it is not.
+Unfortunately, it is not.

-It does seem to have good power for most trim when holding it perpendicular to the work.
+To be fair, It does seem to have enough power for most trim when holding it perpendicular to the work.
 On one remodel I noticed a few heads that were slightly proud of the surface when I angled downward for the bottom nail on some baseboard.
 It does better when I take the bumper guard off but I don’t feel like it is the best practice because I don’t like dents in my work.
 The customer will probably never see them but I sleep better at night when everything is perfect.
 In the guns defense the battery was on two bars.
 When I put a full battery on the heads were driven past the surface.
 A 5.0 gives it even more power.
 More to come.
 I’m certainly not done.